 Focus on Farming Systems

 Some Sustainable Food Lab projects are in Latin America, Asia, or Africa, involving small farmers growing coffee, cocoa, and vanilla.
-Our partners want to know which interventions make the biggest difference, so the Food Lab facilitates an industry-wide community of practice on performance measurement in small holder systems.
+Our partners want to know which interventions make the biggest difference, so Sustainable Food Lab facilitates an industry-wide community of practice on performance measurement in small holder systems.

 Other Food Lab projects focus on larger scale farming in the U.S., Canada, or Australia, in row crop or livestock production.
 These commodity systems are enormously productive but fragile in the face of climate change and biodiversity loss.
-The Food Lab therefore supports projects with partner companies and a learning community of key actors to advance regenerative farming practices, crop rotations, and landscape collaborations.
+Sustainable Food Lab therefore supports projects with partner companies and a learning community of key actors to advance regenerative farming practices, crop rotations, and landscape collaborations.

 System Leadership Leads to Food System Innovation

 As we develop these bodies of work in different farming systems, we continuously find that the most complex problems can’t be solved with linear solutions, and systems leadership among diverse players is necessary.
 The change process is institutional as well as technical.